Kyle Malmstrom – Saved by Identical Twin, Young Aplastic Anemia Survivor Literally Brings Comfort to Others

 Kyle's journey is far from over.
 He just turned twelve and continues to do really well.
 So far, he has stayed healthy with no hospital visits or transfusions since his transplant.
 We take things one day at a time.
 We have had a huge amount of support from family, friends, neighbors, the swim team, and school.
 The school has had platelet and blood drives to spread the word about the importance of donating to save a life.
 We know without platelet donations last September, Kyle would not be here today.

 Kyle returns to Children’s Hospital on April 10th.
 If all goes well and his counts are good, he will return to school on April 11th.
 Scary-but it will be good for his emotional health to get back to a normal routine.

 You can continue to follow Kyle’s journey.
 The Malmstrom Minute is a blog of Kyle’s daily progress which can be found on Facebook.

 Update: In the summer of 2014 we spoke to Kyle's mother Kimberly and asked about how Kyle was doing.

-Kyle is doing really well.
+Kimberly says Kyle is doing really well.
+His counts are normal though he still battles fatigue.
 He currently sees the doctor every 6 months.
 His next appointment in October will mark 3 years post BMT!
-He is doing really well, though still battles fatigue.
-His counts are all normal!

 Kyle will be a freshman in HS this fall.
-He is playing in the Marching Band and running on the Cross Country team this fall.
+He is playing in the marching band and running on the cross country team.
 Last year he played trumpet in the marching band, concert, and jazz bands along with running cross country and track.
 He is considering rejoining swim team this year.
 This summer he began his first summer job.
 He is excited to be making his own money!
-He also volunteers for a nonprofit Brendan's Fund that helps children in Cape May County who are fighting life threatening diseases.
-They helped some of our fellow AA warriors too.
+He also volunteers for a nonprofit Brendan's Fund that helps children in Cape May County who are fighting life-threatening diseases.
+They helped some of our fellow aplastic anemia warriors too.